omec-project/upf/docs/developer-guide.md

 The `upf` repository relies on some external Go dependencies, which are not mature yet (e.g. pfcpsim or p4runtime-go-client).
 It's often needed to extend those dependencies first, before adding a new feature to the PFCP Agent.
 However, when using Go modules and Dockerized environment, it's hard to test WIP changes to local dependencies.
-Therefore, this repository come up with a way to use Go vendoring, instead of Go modules, for development purposes.
+Therefore, this repository comes up with a way to use Go vendoring, instead of Go modules, for development purposes.

 To use a local Go dependency add the `replace` directive to `go.mod`.
 An example: